OpenVoiceOS/ovos-tts-server-plugin/readme.md

 ```

 If using a Piper TTS server since version 0.0.1a9, you can use the
 `/v2` endpoint to take advantage of newer features.
-Be sure to include that
-in the `host` value if you'd like to use it.
-Example: `https://tts.smartgic.io/piper/v2`
+There is no need to change
+the `host`, however.
+It would always look something like: `https://tts.smartgic.io/piper`
+regardless of the `v2` value.

 Please note that while you can set `verify_ssl` to `false` to disable SSL
 verification, this is not recommended and should only be used for testing